gaps-closure/gaps-closure.github.io/docs/C/05-09-ESCAPE_benchmarking.md

 The benchmarking program is a C program consisting of two main parts:

-- The main program that runs through all the [testing parameter combinations](@benchmarking-program-variables):
+- The top-level program [memcpy_test.c](https://github.com/gaps-closure/hal/blob/multi-threaded/escape/perftests/memcpy_test.c).
-[memcpy_test.c](https://github.com/gaps-closure/hal/blob/multi-threaded/escape/perftests/memcpy_test.c).
+that runs through the [testing parameter combinations](#benchmarking-program-variables).
-- The worker thread pool that creates and manages all the worker threads:
+- The worker thread pool [thread_pool.c](https://github.com/gaps-closure/hal/blob/multi-threaded/escape/perftests/thread_pool.c).
-[thread_pool.c](https://github.com/gaps-closure/hal/blob/multi-threaded/escape/perftests/thread_pool.c).
+that creates and manages all the worker threads.

 The parameter options available to the benchmarking program can be discovered using the help option as shown below:
 ```
 amcauley@jaga:~/gaps/build/hal/escape/perftests$ ./memcpy_test -h
 Shared Memory speed/function test for GAPS CLOSURE project